 Buoyancy: 22.5 pounds of buoyancy (adult)

 The inflatable type features higher buoyancy but features one manual inflation mechanism only.
-They are ideal to use near water shore and supervised activities.
+They are ideal to use near the water shore and supervised activities.

 Type IV – Throwable Device